Twoja twarz brzmi znajomo: Season 1 (2014)

-The first season premiered on 8 March 2014-26 April 2014.
+The first season premiered on 8 March 2014 – 26 April 2014.
 Piotr Gąsowski and Maciej Dowbor were the hosts.
 The judges were Paweł Królikowski, Katarzyna Kwiatkowska, DJ Adamus and Małgorzata Walewska.

 Contestants

 Season 2 (2014)

-The second season premiered on 6 September 2014-22 November 2014.
+The second season premiered on 6 September 2014 – 22 November 2014.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, DJ Adamus, Małgorzata Walewska and, replacing Katarzyna Kwiatkowska, Katarzyna Skrzynecka.
+The judges were Paweł Królikowski, DJ Adamus and Małgorzata Walewska.
+Katarzyna Kwiatkowska was replaced by Katarzyna Skrzynecka as new judge.
+The previous edition was won by Katarzyna Skrzynecka and opened the new edition.

 Contestants

 Season 3 (2015)

-The third season premiered on 7 March 2015-9 May 2015.
+The third season premiered on 7 March 2015 – 9 May 2015.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, DJ Adamus and Małgorzata Walewska.
+The judges were Paweł Królikowski, DJ Adamus, Małgorzata Walewska and Katarzyna Skrzynecka.
+The previous edition was won by Marek Kaliszuk and opened the new edition.

 Contestants

 Season 4 (2015)

-The fourth season premiered on 5 September 2015-7 November 2015.
+The fourth season premiered on 5 September 2015 – 7 November 2015.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, DJ Adamus and Małgorzata Walewska.
+The judges were Paweł Królikowski, DJ Adamus, Małgorzata Walewska and Katarzyna Skrzynecka.
+The previous edition was won by Stefano Terrazzino and opened the new edition.

 Contestants

 Season 5 (2016)

-The fifth season premiered on 12 March 2016-14 May 2016.
+The fifth season premiered on 12 March 2016 – 14 May 2016.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and, replacing DJ Adamus, Bartłomiej Kasprzykowski.
+The judges were Paweł Królikowski, Małgorzata Walewska and Katarzyna Skrzynecka.
+DJ Adamus was replaced by Bartłomiej Kasprzykowski as new judge.
+The previous edition was won by Bartłomiej Kasprzykowski and opened the new edition.

 Contestants

 Season 6 (2016)

-The sixth season premiered on 3 September 2016-19 November 2016.
+The sixth season premiered on 3 September 2016 – 19 November 2016.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Bartłomiej Kasprzykowski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Bartłomiej Kasprzykowski.
+The previous edition was won by Aleksandra Szwed and opened the new edition.

 Contestants

 Season 7 (2017)

-The seventh season premiered on 4 March 2017-6 May 2017.
+The seventh season premiered on 4 March 2017 – 6 May 2017.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Bartłomiej Kasprzykowski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Bartłomiej Kasprzykowski.
+The previous edition was won by Maria Tyszkiewicz and opened the new edition.

 Contestants

 Season 8 (2017)

-The eighth season will premiere on 9 September 2017-11 November 2017.
+The eighth season will premiere on 9 September 2017 – 11 November 2017.
 Piotr Gąsowski and Maciej Dowbor will return as the hosts.
-The judges will be Paweł Królikowski, Katarzyna Skrzynecka, Małgorzata Walewska and Bartłomiej Kasprzykowski.
+Paweł Królikowski, Małgorzata Walewska, Katarzyna Skrzynecka and Bartłomiej Kasprzykowski.
+The previous edition was won by Kasia Popowska and opened the new edition.

 Contestants

 Season 9 (2018)

-The ninth season premiered on 3 March 2018-19 May 2018.
+The ninth season premiered on 3 March 2018 – 19 May 2018.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Paweł Królikowski, Katarzyna Skrzynecka and Małgorzata Walewska.
+Paweł Królikowski, Małgorzata Walewska and Katarzyna Skrzynecka.
 Bartłomiej Kasprzykowski was replaced by Kacper Kuszewski as new judge.
+The previous edition was won by Kacper Kuszewski and opened the new edition.
 Joanna Liszowska appeared as a guest judge, replacing Małgorzata Walewska in the fifth episode.